 The central principle underpinning the Xth Sense (XS) is not to “interface” the human body to an interactive system, but rather to approach the former as an actual and complete musical instrument.

 Below you can view a live recording of Music for Flesh II, for the Xth Sense, at The University of Edinburgh, UK, March 2011.

-Augmented musical instruments and physical computing techniques are generally based on the relation user>controller>system: the performer can interact with a control interface (a physical controller or sensor systems) and modify results and/or rules of a computing system.
-Sometimes this approach can confine and perhaps drive the kinetic expression of a performer, leaving less room for her physical energy and non-verbal communication.
+Augmented musical instruments and physical computing techniques are generally based on the relation user>controller>system: the performer interact with a control interface (a physical controller or sensor systems) and modify results and/or rules of a computing system.
+Sometimes this approach can confine, and perhaps drive, the kinetic expression of a performer, leaving less room for her physical energy and non-verbal communication.
 Besides, being that often the sonic outcome of such performances is digitally synthesised, the overall performance can lack of liveness.

 The XS completely transcends the paradigm of the user interface by capturing sounds and control data directly from the performer’s body.
 There is no mediation between body movements and music because the raw sound material originates within the fibres of the body, and the sound manipulations are driven by the vibrations of the performer’s muscle tissue.

 The XS fosters a new and authentic interaction between man and machines.